spacether/keyboardlayout/README.md

 # keyboardlayout
 A python library to display different keyboards.
-Works with pygame or tkinter
+Works with pygame or tkinter.
-PRs with additional layouts or graphics backends are welcome.

 If you need to show your users a graphic that shows a specific keyboard layout or a portion of a keyboard, this is the library for you.

 ## Features:
+- shows a keyboard to the user
+- keyboard layouts
+  - qwerty
-- qwerty + azerty included
+  - azerty laptop
+- graphics backends
+  - pygame (uses sprite groups)
-- graphics backends: pygame + tkinter
+  - tkinter (uses frames + labels)
-- pygame: dynamically generate a sprite group showing a keyboard
-- tkinter: dynamically generate a frmae containing frames and labels
 - customize the keyboard with sizes, colors, key margin, padding, font, location, etc
 - update a specific key with `update_key`
+- can update key images when keys are pressed

 ## Documentation
 https://spacether.github.io/keyboardlayout/